HTTP drivers¶

 Some features of the debug bar requires sending http headers or using the session.
 Many frameworks implement their own mechanism on top of PHP native features.

-The is also a Symfony Http Driver, which uses the Symfony HttpFoundation Session and Response objects.
+There is also a Symfony Http Driver, which uses the Symfony HttpFoundation Session and Response objects.
+Install the package above to us this.

 // Get the Session from the framework, or create a new one